deehuck/dotfiles/README.md

 # dhuck's dotfile

 This is a fork of mharrington's [github repo](https://github.com/mhartington/dotfiles).
-He is the inspiration of making this repo.

-His original README.md is displayed below the instructions.

 ## Requirements